Nicholas-GH-Ng/MyNewNetwork/README.md

 FYP NEW Network webapp Source Files

 # Description
-My News Network Website, a news website that uses Python libraries like NumPy and SciPy to sort news into categories, and create a personalised news feed based on user preference and browsing history.
+My News Network Website, a news website sorts news into categories, and create a personalised news feed based on user preference and browsing history.

 **Technologies used**
+- Python libraries, like NumPy and SciPy
 - Website is hosted on Firebase
 - User data and news articles management via NoSQL.